addiscent/vagrant-ruby-rails/README.md

         drwxrwxr-x  1 vagrant vagrant  4096 Jul 11 01:59 workspace

-These are the same files you placed into ".../vagrant-ruby-rails/" after you created it, when beginning installation of this product.
+These are the same files you placed into ".../vagrant-ruby-rails/" after you created it, when beginning installation of _vagrant-ruby-rails_.

 You can manage or edit those files either from "within" the _guest-vbox_, (in _guest-vbox_ "/vagrant/"), or from "outside" the _guest-vbox_, (in _host_ ".../vagrant-ruby-rails/").